Aubry-Mather Theory for Lorentzian Manifolds: Introduction

 \section{Introduction}

-Besides the theory of closed geodesics, Aubry-Mather theory provides an additional possibility for studying the geodesic flow of a general compact Riemannian manifold.
-The theory of closed geodesics in Lorentzian geometry is an active field of research with recent new and astonishing developments.
-In the present paper, however, we want to direct the attention to an Aubry-Mather theory for Lorentzian manifolds.
-This attempt is very natural in view of the geometric character of Aubry-Mather theory.
-The minimality assumptions on the curves in the positive definite case translate readily to a maximality assumption on causal curves in Lorentzian manifolds.
+Aubry-Mather theory is a well established part of the study of Tonelli Lagrangian and Tonelli Hamiltonian systems, see \cite{fathi_book,ma}.
+It combines methods of both the calculus of variations and smooth dynamical systems.
+Riemannian and Finsler manifolds provide important examples for Aubry-Mather theory.
+In the present paper we direct the attention towards an Aubry-Mather theory for Lorentzian manifolds.
+This attempt is based on the geometric character of Aubry-Mather theory.
+The minimality assumptions on the curves in the Tonelli case translate readily to a maximality assumption on causal curves in Lorentzian manifolds.
+Recall that in a Lorentzian $m$-manifold, with $m\ge 3$, there is a sensible notion of extremals of the length functional only for causal curves.

-So far, there have been two previous attempts (\cite{schelling}, \cite{su}) towards an Aubry-Mather theory in Lorentzian geometry.
-These notes will generalize both works towards a much larger class of Lorentzian manifolds.
-A short account of these previous results is contained in section \ref{dipl}.
+Parts of a Lorentzian Aubry-Mather theory have been studied in special cases, namely compact $2$-manifolds in \cite{schelling} and globally conformally flat Lorentzian tori in \cite{su}.
+The related Hamilton-Jacobi equation has been studied on Lorentzian 2-tori in \cite{jincui}.
+Maximal geodesics in Lorentzian 2-tori with poles have been studied in \cite{pjc1,pjc2}.

-The prototype for the theory we intend is developed in \cite{ma}, \cite{ba}, \cite{buik} and \cite{ba2}.
-We will generalize the important results of these articles to the naturally given class of so-called class A spacetimes.
-A compact Lorentzian manifold $(M,g)$ is of class A if it is (1) time orientable, i.e. it gives rise to a continuous timelike vector field, (2) it is vicious, i.e. every point lies on a timelike loop and (3) the Abelian cover is globally hyperbolic (see definition \ref{D0}).
-In a rough sense this could be seen as a minimal catalogue of requirements a Lorentzian manifolds has to satisfy in order to support an Aubry-Mather theory.
+We will generalize results from \cite{ba,ba2,buik,ma} to the naturally given class of so-called class A spacetimes, see \cite{suh103}.
+A compact Lorentzian manifold $(M,g)$ is of class A if it is (1) time orientable, i.e. it gives rise to a continuous timelike vector field, (2) it is vicious, i.e. every point lies on a timelike loop and (3) the Abelian cover is globally hyperbolic, see Definition \ref{D0}.
+In a rough sense this can be viewed as a minimal catalogue of requirements on a Lorentzian manifolds in order to support a Lorentzian Aubry-Mather theory.

+The central objects of Lorentzian Aubry-Mather theory are the stable time cone, see \cite{suh103} and Section \ref{rieba}, and the stable time separation, see Section \ref{secsttise}.
+Both together form the analogue of the stable norm of a Riemannian metric, see \cite{gromov}, or more generally Mather's $\beta$-function, see \cite{ma}.